Jeremiahsw10101/demo-for-detect-auto-by-Jeremiah-Woldabezgi/README.md

 This is an AI-powered automotive diagnostic tool that helps mechanics and car owners diagnose issues, predict the necessary parts for a repair, and generate repair summaries.

+## Key Features

+- AI Diagnostic Chatbot
+- Smart Parts Predictor
+- Repair Order Summarizer
+- JWT Authentication (for Accounts/Login)

+## Getting Started

 ## Project Structure

 The project is divided into two main parts:

 - `/client` - Frontend Next.js application
 - `/server` - Backend FastAPI application

-## Features

-- AI Diagnostic Chatbot
-- Smart Parts Predictor
-- Repair Order Summarizer
-- JWT Authentication

-## Getting Started

 ### Prerequisites